The Spanish Civil War (book): Author

 In the late 1950s Thomas was in his mid-20s.
-The Cambridge graduate, former employee of the Foreign Office and member of the British delegation to the UN Disarmament Commission, he was released at his own request due to unease with the policies he was asked to promote.
-In the summer of 1956 he tried his hand in literature publishing a barely noticed novel on futilities of diplomatic life, The World Game.
-In 1957 he co-authored a 33-page brochure issued by the Fabian Society, titled Disarmament – The Way Ahead.
+A Cambridge graduate, former employee of the Foreign Office and member of the British delegation to the UN Disarmament Commission, he was released at his own request due to unease with policies he was asked to promote.
+In 1956 he published a barely noticed novel on diplomatic life, The World Game.
+In 1957 he co-authored a Fabian Society brochure titled Disarmament – The Way Ahead.
 Disarmament remained "one of his main areas of interest".
-Together with Philip Noel-Baker he considered setting up a National Disarmament League; as director of Disarmament Campaign by United Nations Association he took part in various conferences, also at a meeting of the British-Soviet Friendship Society.
+Together with Philip Noel-Baker he considered setting up a National Disarmament League.
+As director of the Disarmament Campaign of the United Nations he took part in various conferences as well as a meeting of the British-Soviet Friendship Society.
 He admitted left-wing sympathies, possibly bordering socialism.
-Some publicity given to his clash with the Foreign Office made him an attractive catch for the Labour Party; he unsuccessfully stood as parliamentary candidate in 1957-1958 for Ruislip and Northwood.
-His job at the time was a brief stint as a lecturer at the Royal Military College at Sandhurst.
-Some sources claim that in 1955 Thomas visited Spain for the first time and began his research on the civil war, yet in his Introduction, dwelling on origins of the book, he did not mention such an episode.
-At the time Thomas did not know any Spanish and though historian by education, he has not published a single historiographic work.
-A contemporary scholar claims that "in the late 1950s Thomas was casting around for the best use of his talents".
+He was the Labour Party parliamentary candidate 1957-1958 for Ruislip and Northwood.
+At the time, he was a lecturer at the Royal Military College at Sandhurst.
+Some sources claim that in 1955 Thomas visited Spain for the first time and began his research on the civil war, though the introduction to his book mentions no such visit.
+At the time Thomas did not know any Spanish and, though a historian by education, had not published a single historiographic work.
+According to a contemporary, "in the late 1950s Thomas was casting around for the best use of his talents".